netlify/netlify-dev-plugin/README.md

 **Deploying unbundled function folders**

 Functions that have `node_modules` inside their own folders require these `node_modules` to be installed when deployed.
-For the time being, the Netlify build process does not recursively install dependencies for your function folders yet.
+For the time being, **the Netlify build process does not recursively install dependencies for your function folders yet**.
 So the recommended way to deploy these functions is to use the CLI command:

 ```
 netlify deploy --prod
 ```

-Opt out of the continuous deployment flow and use [zip-it-and-ship-it](https://github.com/netlify/zip-it-and-ship-it) instead.
-[Follow this issue for more updates](https://github.com/netlify/netlify-dev-plugin/issues/140).
+Or write a `prebuild` npm script yourself to `cd` into your function folders and install them yourself.
+We are hoping to improve this flow in future, [follow this issue for more updates](https://github.com/netlify/netlify-dev-plugin/issues/140).

 **Writing your own Function Templates**